Qualifying Non UK Pension Schemes in South Africa

 QNUPS Overview – Tax Implications

-QNUPS offers a legal and tested method for mitigating IHT whereby assets are sheltered in an overseas pension scheme.
-Assets built up in a QNUPS can be passed on to named beneficiaries with substantial tax saving.
-Assets built up in a QNUPS are free of Capital Growth Tax and upon death of the holder are transferred to the beneficiary with the additional growth as well as the inheritance tax saving.
+A Qualifying Recognised Overseas Pension Scheme offers a legal and tested method for mitigating IHT whereby assets are sheltered in an overseas pension scheme.
+Assets built up in this type of pension fund can be passed on to named beneficiaries with substantial tax saving.
+Assets built up in this pension fund are free of Capital Growth Tax and upon death of the holder are transferred to the beneficiary with the additional growth as well as the inheritance tax saving.

-You can contact us and our financial advisor will discuss this QNUPS overview with you in detail.
+You can contact us and our financial advisor will discuss this overview with you in detail.

 “Very easy to follow guide.
 Thank You!
 It showed me what questions to ask my financial adviser.”